cmu-delphi/delphi-epidata/docs/api/client_libraries.md

 # Getting Started with R and Python
 {: .no_toc}

-The [`epidatr`](https://cmu-delphi.github.io/epidatr/) (R) [`epidatpy`](https://cmu-delphi.github.io/epidatpy/) (Python) packages provide access to all the endpoints of the Delphi Epidata API, and can be used to make requests for specific signals on specific dates and in select geographic regions.
+The [`epidatr`](https://cmu-delphi.github.io/epidatr/) (R) [`epidatpy`] and (https://cmu-delphi.github.io/epidatpy/) (Python) packages provide access to all the endpoints of the Delphi Epidata API, and can be used to make requests for specific signals on specific dates and in select geographic regions.

 ## Table of Contents
 {: .no_toc .text-delta}